KevRdz/kevin-portfolio/README.md

 ![pic of my site](assets/images/screenshot.png)
 ---
-This is my personal coding portfolio which contains three pages.
-Page one is about me, and page two contains my resume.
-Lastly page three will contain all of the projects I've worked on.
-It also has links to my personal Github and linkedin pages.
+This is my coding portfolio which contains three basic sections.
+It starts with an about me section.
+Followed by a section with my resume and certificate, then a skills section after that.
+It finishes off with a project section that contains all the projects I've worked on.
 ---
 # [Visit my site here](https://kevins-code-portfolio.netlify.app/)